jadecobra/python_tdd_exercises/source/how_to/make_tdd/make_tdd_environment.rst

 how to automatically run tests
 ********************************************************************************************

 I can use `pytest-watch`_ to automatically run tests.
-It is a Python_ program that automatically runs pytest_ any time a Python_ file in the folder it is watching changes, this means it will run the tests for me every time I make a change. pytest_ is a `python package`_ like unittest_, it is just not part of the `python standard library`_.
+It is a Python_ program that automatically runs pytest_ any time a Python_ file in the folder it is watching changes, this means it will run the tests for me every time I make a change. pytest_ is a `python package`_ like unittest_, it is not part of the `python standard library`_.
 I type it in the terminal

 .. code-block:: shell